-In the 2020 inspection of KPMG, the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
-Our inspection was conducted in cooperation with the Taiwan Financial Supervisory Commission.
+In the 2020 inspection of Somekh Chaikin, the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.

-We selected for review three audits of issuers with fiscal years generally ending in 2019.
+We selected for review three audits of issuers with fiscal years generally ending in 2018.
 For each issuer audit selected, we reviewed a portion of the audit.
 We also evaluated elements of the firm's system of quality control.